gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 The intrinsic compiler may or may not apply machine code to a method depending on the current app host environment.
 When intrinsic is not applied, the original method implementation is used, thus providing a graceful, albeit less performant, fallback.

+## Native AOT Compatibility

+The methods defined using intrinsic machine code are fully compatible with native ahead-of-time compilation provided by .NET.

+When intrinsic initialization is triggered by the first direct call to a method in a Native AOT application, that call may continue executing the original ahead-of-time compiled implementation even though the method entry point is patched during type initialization.
+Subsequent calls execute the intrinsic machine code through the patched entry point.

+This behavior does not affect correctness because the original method implementation is the semantic fallback for the intrinsic.
+It only means that the managed implementation may be used for the first call; subsequent calls receive the intrinsic performance benefit.

 ## Usage

 `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` module is available as a [NuGet package](https://nuget.org/packages/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics):